 Health & Safety

-Wellness and safety in our buildings and across campus are wide-ranging, and everyone has a role to play so all community members can live, learn, and enjoy campus activities with confidence.
+Wellness and safety efforts in our buildings and across campus are wide-ranging, and everyone has a role to play so all community members can live, learn, and enjoy campus activities with confidence.

 Visit our COVID-19 Updates page for the latest community information.